forumone/f1-collapsible-shortcode/README.md

-# Table of Contents WordPress Plugin
+# Collapsible Shortcode WordPress Plugin

 This WordPress plugin adds a shortcode called `[collapsible]` which wraps content within a container to be toggled opened and closed.